Ok, here we go. If you’re reading this, it’s getting real, and college move in day is probably fast approaching.

 For the dorm room or other housing

-Your homeowner’s policy may cover your child’s belongings in a dorm, but it probably won’t cover them in off-campus housing.
-Given laptops, phones and other electronics and expensive items brought to campus, consider a rental insurance policy if you don’t have coverage from an existing policy.
+Your homeowner’s policy may cover your child’s belongings in a dorm, but it may be a better option to pay for an inexpensive dorm/renter’s policy rather than make a smaller claim against your full home insurance policy.
+Given laptops, phones and other electronics and expensive items brought to campus, please be sure you are covered.
 Policies are typically very low in cost, starting at $5-10 per month.
+Also see our article on the best options for a dorm safe.

 Car Insurance

-If your child will not be bringing a car to college, let your insurance company know, and you will likely see a temporary rate drop.
+If your child will not bring a car to college, let your insurance company know, and you may see a temporary rate drop.
+Ask for a ‘student away’ or a ‘student pause’ option.
+Some insurance companies require the student to be a certain distance for home such as 100 miles.

 Know The Parking Situation